 Students from around the world choose to study at the Edwards School of Business because we offer hands-on experiential learning in every area of study.
 You go beyond analyzing cases and into communities, graduating with legitimate consulting experience on your résumé.

 Our four year B.Comm. degree helps students develop the critical thinking, problem solving, communication and teamwork skills that employers demand.

 At Edwards, we have a dedicated academic and career services student advisory team which means you can book an appointment to see an advisor within a day (using our online booking system).

 Our young, vibrant faculty consistently earn prestigious teaching awards, attesting to their investment in your learning.

-Students who major in human resources may continue their professional development with careers like the following:
+With a major in human resources you may continue your professional development with careers like:

 "I chose the Human Resource major because there is so much room for growth in the major.
 I love that I'm able to take different roads within HR and am able to work with the most important part of an organization... the people!
 My work placement and experience with the Co-op program was amazing.
 I love that it challenged me every day and gave me a different educational experience than the classroom did."